mschmitt/chu300-notes/README.md

 This is a beautifully fast and not at all toylike machine.
 However, it's excellent display is a rotated tablet display, which can make it quite daunting to set up.

  * Note that you can always use an external monitor to work around and on the display's limitations.
+ * Initial installation using an external monitor probably is the path of least resistance.

 ## GPU driver notes